 Timely and effective invoice delivery is crucial.
 It’s not just about creating invoices promptly but also ensuring they reach the right people.
 Many late payments occur because invoices were never delivered to the correct recipient.

-Offering multiple payment options, including wire transfers, online gateways, or Bancoli’s Global Business Account, streamlines payments improves client satisfaction and reduces late payments.
+Offering multiple payment options, including wire transfers, online gateways, or Bancoli’s Global Business Account, streamlines payments, improves client satisfaction, and reduces late payments.

 2. Consistent Payment Follow-Up